 Sources bibliography: McGrath numbers and related publications

-If you're picking up from where the previous tutorial left off, you are on a bibliographic record in the Sources bibliography, #2016-JBT-1a (click this McGrath # to resume the tutorial at this point).
+If you're picking up from where the previous tutorial left off, you are on a bibliographic record in the Sources bibliography, #2016-JBT-1a (click its ID # to resume the tutorial at this point).